AdobeDocs/create-embed-sdk/src/pages/faq/faq.md

 <AccordionItem header="Do I need to embed both the full editor and quick actions?" isChevronIcon >

-No, the full editor and quick actions are separate components and developers can choose to only embed the editor (or vice versa) in their applications.
+No, the full editor and quick actions are separate components and you can choose to only embed the editor (or vice versa) in your applications.

 </AccordionItem>